nbinwal/BDS/README.md

 **Pseudo Code:**
 ```
-For each record in input:
+For each record:
     Parse timestamp to extract hour.
     Emit (hour, 1)

-For each group of records with the same hour:
+For each hour group:
-    Sum the counts.
+    Sum all counts.
     Emit (hour, total_rides)
 ```